2026-2027 College Catalog

 For additional career possibilities, visit the Career Services Center on the main campus to utilize computerized career information systems and other valuable career resources.

 Program Learning Outcomes: Upon completion of the program, students will demonstrate how to safely train and prepare athletes and teams for competitions.
-They will also demonstrate the skills and techniques associated with the sport in their area of specialization, and will demonstrate familiarity with techniques for motivating athletes and team performance.
+Students will also demonstrate the skills and techniques associated with the sport in their area of specialization, and will demonstrate familiarity with techniques for motivating athletes and team performance.

 Area of Emphasis: (24 units)